 MP for Newport West and Islwyn

-Ruth Jones is a Labour and Co-operative MP for Newport West and Islwyn, first elected in 2019.
-She serves on the Welsh Affairs Committee and the Liaison Committee, and has worked on issues including animal welfare and freedom of religion or belief through her parliamentary roles.
+Ruth Jones is a Labour (Co-op) MP for Newport West and Islwyn, first elected in 2019.
+She serves on the Welsh Affairs Committee and the Commons Liaison Committee, and has taken on policy-focused roles including the Liaison Sub-Committee on National Policy Statements and the Dogs (Protection of Livestock) (Amendment) Bill committee.

-She has four declared financial interests, including two miscellaneous entries, one relating to donations and other support for activities as an MP, and one for gifts, benefits or hospitality from UK sources.
+She has four declared financial interests: two miscellaneous entries; donations and other support (including loans) for activities as an MP; and gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026